btugcan/engineering-projects/README.md

-# engineering-projects
-Designed and developed a picosatellite system as part of the APSCO competition, including structural design, embedded communication, and subsystem integration.
-Conducted engineering analyses and validated system performance through simulations and testing.
+# Pocket Satellite (APSCO Competition)

+This project involves the design and development of a picosatellite system, including structural design, PCB development (OBC, EPS, Communication), and embedded software.

+## Key Contributions
+- Designed satellite structure using SolidWorks
+- Developed PCBs using KiCad
+- Implemented communication protocols in C++
+- Performed static and dynamic analysis

+## Report